Texas Senate approves $500 million infusion for film incentives

 Since 2007, lawmakers have funded the film incentive program at varying levels, with $50 million during one legislative session followed by $45 million the next.
 A then-historic $200 million came during the most recent session.

-The variability has left producers tentative to film in Texas for fear that the money might vanish at lawmakers whim.
+The variability has left producers tentative to film in Texas for fear that the money might vanish at the whims of lawmakers.

 The program has boosted economic activity in Texas, producing a 469% return on investment, according to the Texas Film Commission, though economists and some House lawmakers have criticized that metric and denounced film incentives as wasteful spending.